 California State University, Long Beach is a public, state school in a suburban setting in Long Beach, California.
-CSU Long Beach was founded in 1949 and now enrolls around 39,360 students a year, including 33,919 undergrads.
-CSU Long Beach provides housing for students.
+CSU Long Beach was founded in 1949 and now enrolls around 39,435 students per year year, including 33,605 undergrad students.
+CSU Long Beach provides on-campus housing for students.
 Most students live in off campus housing.

 Planning to play sports?
 CSU Long Beach has many options for athletes.
 See them all and learn more about life at CSU Long Beach on the Student Life page.

 The definition of a "good school" is different for different people.
 Admissions criteria, acceptance rate and average GPA are good indicators of how selective an institution is.

 Let's take a look at these areas to get a better sense of what CSU Long Beach offers and if it seems like a good fit for you.

 CSU Long Beach is moderately difficult to get into.
 CSU Long Beach admitted 47% of all applicants in 2022.
 Out of 67,092 applications received in 2022, 31,448 students were offered admission.

 Retention refers to the number of students that stay enrolled at a school over time.
 This is a way to get a sense of how satisfied students are with their school experience, and if they have the support necessary to succeed in college.